Faster Cancer Treatment

 The Ministry of Health is working with the health sector to ensure patients have timely access to appointments and tests which detect cancer, and timely access to treatments when cancer has been detected.
 This work is being done by the Faster Cancer Treatment programme which aims to improve the quality and timeliness of services for patients along the cancer pathway.
 The Faster Cancer Treatment programme also links with other programmes of work that will improve cancer diagnostic and treatment services.

 An overview of the national faster cancer treatment programme can be found here http://www.health.govt.nz/our-work/diseases-and-conditions/cancer-programme/faster-cancer-treatment-programme

 Faster Cancer Treatment Indicators

 The 62 day indicator - faster cancer treatment health target

 The 62 days is measured from receipt of the referral by the hospital to the date treatment (or other management) begins.
-By July 2016, 85 percent of patients meeting the criteria should commence treatment within 62 days and this increases to 90 percent by June 2017.

 The 31 day indicator

 The length of time taken for patients to receive their first treatment (or other management) for cancer from date of decision-to-treat.
 The 31 day indicator includes all patients who receive their first cancer treatment, irrespective of how they are first referred.

 DHBs have been submitting FCT data to the Ministry of Health since January 2013.